 While Rodriguez was getting assaulted, he could only hear people's voices but couldn't make out what his attackers were saying, he said.

-He said he is thankful that Jones was arrested, but he does not harbor resentment toward her or the other men.
+Rodriguez said he is thankful that Jones was arrested, but he does not harbor resentment toward her or the other men.
 He said the law should take its course with regard to punishment.

 "May God forgive her for what she did to me," he said, adding that he wishes God's blessings on the woman as well as himself.

-Rodriguez added that he is grateful for the support he's received from the community and thanked the people who have helped him during this difficult time.
+He said he is grateful for the support he's received from the community and thanked the people who have helped him during this difficult time.